Artemis II: Hardware development, testing and integration (2021–2025)

-On February 11, 2023, NASA rotated the Artemis II core stage's engine section to a horizontal position, marking the final major milestone before integration with the rest of the vehicle.
-On March 20, the engine section was mated with the core stage in Building 103 at the Michoud Assembly Facility in New Orleans.
-NASA initially expected to deliver the completed core stage to Kennedy Space Center (KSC) in summer 2023, but by May, the timeline had shifted to late fall 2023.

-RS-25 engines with serial numbers E2047, E2059, E2062, and E2063 were installed on the core stage in New Orleans by September 25, 2023.
-However, after a leak was discovered in its oxygen valve hydraulics, engine E2063 was replaced with E2061 in April 2025.
+The four RS-25 engines (serial numbers E2047, E2059, E2062, and E2063) were installed on the core stage by September 25, 2023.
+After a leak was discovered in the oxygen‑valve hydraulics, engine E2063 was replaced with E2061 in April 2025.

-In June 2024, NASA announced that the fully outfitted core stage was scheduled for delivery to KSC in July, which was successfully carried out from the 16th to the 25th.
-The adapters required for integration of the full launch vehicle also reached substantial completion in June 2024 and arrived at KSC in September 2024.
+The fully outfitted core stage was delivered to KSC between July 16 and 25, 2024.
+The adapters required for integration of the full launch vehicle reached substantial completion in June 2024 and arrived at KSC in September 2024.

-The Artemis II crew was announced on April 3, 2023, by NASA Administrator Bill Nelson during his "State of NASA" address at a NASA facility at Ellington Field outside Houston, and the crew made a public appearance that evening at nearby NRG Stadium during the 2023 March Madness championship game.
+The Artemis II crew was announced on April 3, 2023, by NASA administrator Bill Nelson during his "State of NASA" address at a NASA facility at Ellington Field outside Houston, Texas.
+The crew made a public appearance that evening at the nearby NRG Stadium during the 2023 March Madness basketball championship game.

-NASA had originally targeted September 2024 to begin rocket stacking operations.
-However, the schedule was delayed by more than two months due to investigations into issues with Orion's life support system and unexpected damage to Orion's heat shield observed after the Artemis I reentry.
-Rocket stacking finally began on November 20, 2024.
-Stacking was completed on October 20, 2025 with the installation of the fully integrated Orion, ESM and launch abort system atop the SLS rocket.
+NASA had originally targeted September 2024 to begin rocket-stacking operations.
+However, the schedule was delayed by more than two months due to investigations into issues with Orion's life-support system and unexpected heat shield damage observed after the Artemis I reentry.
+Rocket stacking began on November 20, 2024.
+Stacking was completed on October 20, 2025, with the installation of the fully integrated Orion spacecraft, ESM, and launch abort system atop the SLS rocket.